Bertrandbenj/juniter/docs/LeftTODO.md

 #### Local validation

-Local validation verifies the coherence of a well-formatted block, without any other context than the block itself.
+Local validation verifies the coherence of a well-formatted node, without any other context than the node itself.

 ##### Version